soyalk/alk99_evil-twin-attack/README.md

-﻿   -Evil twin attack on android (alk99)*root requered this script is just for educational purposes only DO NOT BE EVIL
+﻿   - Evil twin attack on android (alk99)*root requered
+this script is just for educational purposes only DO NOT BE EVIL